Read the 2025 Impact Report

 Reducing harm associated with use and improving quality of life.

-Harm reduction, treatment, and access for co-occurring healthcare.
+Harm reduction, treatment, and access to co-occurring healthcare.

 Nina P.

-Each year, we highlight authors and illustrators who promote prevention and resilience among our youth and young adults.
-Each author offers a unique perspective on the field of prevention and on the best approaches.
+Each year, we highlight authors and illustrators who promote prevention and resilience among youth and young adults.
 In prevention work, facts and statistics are important – but they are rarely enough on their own to inspire change.
 Storytelling has the unique ability to move beyond information by creating common ground for human connection.
-Storytelling helps break the silence, foster connection, and develop coping and resiliency skills that buffer against risk.
+Each author and illustrator offers a unique perspective on the power of storytelling, the field of prevention, and on the best approaches

-At SAFE Project, we believe that prevention is more than a single campaign or initiative.
-We know that effective prevention is a proactive, ongoing process that requires year-round action by all of us.
+At SAFE Project, we believe that prevention is a proactive, ongoing process that requires year-round action by all of us, and more than a single campaign or initiative.
 Our Prevention Perspectives webinars enhance impact by encouraging new perspectives, examining ways we can work together to reduce stigma, and maximizing innovative thinking and cross-sector collaboration.

 Opioid Overdose Response Training